MohamadCS/PrologTranspiler/README.md

 .
 ```

-If the tuple has one entry, and its vanishing then thery is no need
+If the tuple has one entry, and its non-vanishing then there is no need
 to wrap it with parentheses, which allows for more readable syntax
 especially for the else if nested statements.